Brass wind instruments consist essentially of a tube whose diameter is variable over its length (Illustration below).

 This information offers new perspectives to instrumentalists and instrument makers.

 For example, a player may avoid a long search among the endless number of instrument models available to find his or her ideal.
-Instrument makers may offer instruments with special valve positioning to suit specific needs.
+Instrument makers may offer instruments with special valve positioning to match specific needs.